 The decision to remove your implants is one you need to make for yourself.
 A consultation with a plastic surgeon beforehand will help you understand what the process involves and what will happen to your breasts afterwards.

-Dr. George Bitar and Dr. Robert Centeno at the Bitar Cosmetic Surgery Institute in the Washington, DC, area can provide guidance and help you make the right decision.
-Both surgeons have years of experience performing breast augmentation and removal.
+Dr. George Bitar at the Bitar Cosmetic Surgery Institute in the Washington, DC, area can provide guidance and help you make the right decision.
+He has years of experience performing breast augmentation and removal.
 To schedule an appointment, call their office at (703) 206-0506 today.